bazelbuild/bazel-blog/_posts/2019-02-05-configurable-builds-part-1.md

 This is no longer true inside or outside of Google.
-Modern software targets phones, cloud, servers, desktops, [smart devices](https://en.wikipedia.org/wiki/Smart_device) and more, and must offer increasingly flexible support for any intended combination of these platforms.
+Modern software targets phones, cloud, servers, desktops, [smart devices](https://en.wikipedia.org/wiki/Smart_device) and more, and must offer increasingly flexible support for any combination of these platforms.

 This means